blokks/legacy-docs/src/content/creating-your-schedule/advanced.md

 date            = "2016-10-20T11:31:19+02:00"
-title           = "Advanced features" description     = "In this section, you’ll find information on how to create your first schedule." section         = "Creating your schedule"
+title           = "Advanced features" description     = "In this section, you’ll find information on how to create your first schedule." author          = "@patrickpietens"

-author          = "@patrickpietens"
-weight          = 2
+parent          = "Creating your schedule" weight          = 2
 keywords        = [
     "blokks",